FOXHOUND27/data-engineering-bootcamp-sql-python/journal/Day_5.md

 ## ✅ What I Did

-- Strugglin to grasp the concept of group by so will do that topic again tomorrow
+- Strugglin to grasp the concept of group by so will do that topic again tomorrow.
-- applied concepts of variables,loops and conditionals to build a BMI calculator
+- Applied concepts of variables,loops and conditionals to build a BMI calculator
+- Completed one leetcode question.

 ## 🧠 Key Concepts